dotnet-foundation/website/input/about/diversity-and-inclusion.md

 # Promoting and Studying Diversity and Inclusion in .NET Open Source

-An important goal of the .NET Foundation is to promote diversty and inclusion within the .NET OSS ecosystem.
+An important goal of the .NET Foundation is to promote diversty and inclusion within the .NET community and OSS ecosystem.
 To that end, we've set upon the following goals:

 ## Short Term
 Gather scientific data to diagnose current status of Diversity and Inclusion within the .NET Foundation and its projects.
 Raise awareness in our community about the importance of Diversity & Inclusion in the business, and in the open source industry.